 Natalie MacLean 10:13

 I did.
 I did.
 Well, first of all, I went to the University of Western Ontario where I got an MBA and a husband.
-And then I went into packaged goods marketing at procter and gamble on the food brands like Crisco and kringles, and so on.
-Then I went into high tech, and I worked for a supercomputer company that I was based out of Canada, but their headquarters is now the headquarters of Google in Mountain View, California.
-And so I had no intention of writing, there was no wine writing school, but my husband and I were both a type personalities.
+And then I went into packaged goods marketing at Procter and Gamble on the food brands like Crisco and Kringles, and so on.
+Then I went into high tech, and I worked for a supercomputer company, I was based out of Canada, but their headquarters is now the headquarters of Google in Mountain View, California.
+And so I had no intention of writing, there was no wine writing school, but my husband and I were both A type personalities.
 We tried golf, we tried Spanish, nothing worked.
 It was like, we’re gonna kill each other with golf irons, but we could drink.
 And so we started taking wine courses at night, and that we enjoyed.
-And that, again, drew me in further I wanted to find out more about this, because it just seemed to me that flying could be the hub of liberal arts education, like it’s linked to science and religion and the arts and commerce and so on.
+And that, again, drew me in further.
+I wanted to find out more about this, because it just seemed to me that wine could be the hub of liberal arts education, like it’s linked to science and religion and the arts and commerce and so on.
 It had an encyclopaedic fascination for me.
-So I kept going with that went on maternity leave, and needed to keep my brain alive.
+So I kept going with that, went on maternity leave, and needed to keep my brain alive.
 So I pitched some local newspapers and wine on the internet.
 That was actually news back then.
 And it went from there.
 I had a year off.
 And by the time I was done, I thought, I don’t want to go back to high tech.
 I love this.
 And I just carried on with it.

 Wow, that’s interesting.
-You know, when we were travelling around Niagara, we met a lot of vintners who came from the high tech world and decided they were done.
-And they wanted to follow their passion and start making wine, didn’t we?
-We did actually, this kind of interesting,
+You know, when we were travelling around Niagara, we met a lot of vintners who came from the high tech world and decided they were done and they wanted to follow their passion and start making wine, didn’t we?

-you know, some are still in it.
-But some are actually some have actually made the transition to do it full.
+We did actually, it’s kind of interesting, you know, some are still in it.
+But some have actually made the transition to do it fulltime.
 Yeah.

 Unknown Speaker 11:52